Wisdom Tooth Extraction Recovery

 Keeping your mouth clean will help to prevent infection.
 You should brush your teeth the night after your procedure, but exercise caution around the surgical sites.
 You can also use salt water rinses 2 to 3 times a day, 24 hours after your procedure.
 This should be done following meals for the best results.

 With proper care, you should heal from wisdom tooth extraction within a matter of weeks.
 However, if your pain and swelling become unmanageable, bleeding persists, or you develop a fever, these could be signs of a serious issue and should be addressed right away.
-For more information on healing from wisdom tooth extraction, contact Drs.
-Scheetz & Rekos: Oral & Maxillofacial Surgeons of Ohio today.
+For more information on healing from wisdom tooth extraction, contact Rekos & Border Oral Surgery today.